SDK Development Best Practices

 # Usability Rules

-Now that you’ve learned some concepts behind creating object-based actions and triggers, you should now begin testing it not only in the debugger console but when used as a recipe.
+Now that you’ve learned some concepts behind creating object-based actions and triggers, you should test your connector.
+Test its functionality not only in the Connector SDK Test code tab, but also when used in a recipe.
 When you reach this stage, you may also start to take note of certain aspects of your connector which are not as usable as you would hope.
 Good connectors are not only well organized in terms of code but place user experience front and center in the entire recipe building experience.
 Here are some rules that distinguish good connectors from those that aren't user-friendly:

 # Descriptive Help Text